FAQ

 How long does it take for Symflower to generate tests?

-No. Symflower's code generation relies on a technology called symbolic execution (SE).
-Essentially, Symflower combines code analysis to generate boilerplate code, and a complex mathematical model to determine meaningful test values for your test suites.
+- Generate test suite via symbolic execution: This feature relies on symbolic execution locally on your computer, applying code analysis to generate boilerplate code and a complex mathematical model to determine meaningful test values for your test suites.

 What are Symflower's limitations?